 Quackery according to Wikipedia is the promotion of fraudulent or ignorant medical practice.
 In reality the practice of quackery cuts across almost all professions in the world.
 Today one of the badly hit professions in Nigeria is Architecture.
-Moving from being a quack to the architect is therefore the focus of this article.
+Moving from being a quack to an architect is therefore the focus of this article.

-Arc Ibrahim A. Haruna fnia, described quacks in architecture as people who would have usually undergone some training in architecture but are yet to fulfill the requirements to work as registered architects.
+Arc Ibrahim A. Haruna FNIA, described quacks in architecture as people who would have usually undergone some training in architecture but are yet to fulfill the requirements to work as registered architects.

 On the other hand, we can also add that a quack is anyone who pretends, professionally and publicly, to have skills, knowledge, or qualifications he or she does not possess.